AshrafByte/RISC-Duo/TEAMWORK_FLOW.md

-# 🛠️ RISC-Duo Team Workflow Guide (Manual Version)
+# 🛠️ RISC-Duo Team Workflow Guide

 This guide will help you collaborate on the **RISC-V processor project** using Git, **without any hooks or setup scripts**.
 Everything is **manual and beginner-friendly**.